TERMS AND CONDITIONS 2021/22

 (b) grant The Waterways Community non-exclusive rights to use any of the images submitted to promote future competitions within a ten-year period of the winners of the competition being announced;

 (c) agree that the uses referred to at Clauses 12(a) and 12(b) above may include publishing, displaying or otherwise reproducing the images provided such use is for the purposes of promoting the competition or similar future competitions only; and

 (d) agree that The Waterways Community may contact them using the contact details they provide to discuss potential use of the images beyond promotion of the competition.
 Such discussion and negotiation will be independent from the competition and will not affect entrants’ chances of winning.

 - The Waterways Community will endeavour to credit the photographer/creator when their image is used and or published by The Waterways Community.

 - Shortlisted entrants will be notified by email before the Award Event.
-A list of the winners and runners-up will be on the Waterways Community website following the Awards Event.
+A list of the winners and runners-up will be on the Waterways Community website and social media following the Awards Event.
 If a winner cannot be contacted or is not available, The Waterways Community reserves the right to select the first runner-up from the remaining shortlisted entries as the winner.